vcoppo23/Robocup/README.md

 To make sure it is sending the controls right click onto the Google page and click "inspect", in the pop up that appears to the right go to the top right and click on "Console" (It may be throwing a lot of errors if you haven't moved the controller on the page yet, just click the "X" button and message saying along the lines of a controller being connected will appear)

-If you see the "Tread mode sent" line, you can move the joysticks/bumpers+triggers to move the treads/flippers respectivly.
+If you see the "Tread mode sent" line, you can move the the treads/flippers.
 To switch modes, click on the Left button on the D-Pad (the leftmost button on the controller) and a new line will appear in the Console page with "Turret Mode Sent," now you can move the turret/arm (it may take a few tries to switch, it is very finicky, your current mode is the one with the increasting number to the left of it)

-### INCASE SOMETHING GOES WRONG HIT THE PS BUTTON
+### INCASE SOMETHING GOES WRONG HIT THE PS BUTTON:
 That is the Stop All button, it puts the motors into a constant state of 0% power, if the motors start to jitter back and forth/stop it means it is working, this gives you time to unplug the batteries.

 To get out of Stop All mode, just stop the flask servers and restart them

 To stop a flask server hit "Control+C" at the same time on your keybaord

+### Controls:
+While in Tread Mode:
+Up/Down on joysticks move treads forward/backward respectivly, the bumper/trigger move the flippers up/down respectivly

+While in Turret Mode:
+On Left Joystick:
+Left/Right moves Turret Clockwise/Counterclockwise, Up/Down moves shoulder up/down
+On Right Joystick:
+Left/Right moves the wrist, Up/Down moves the elbow

+Other wrist/Claw not implemented yet

 ### Credits:
 Benilde-St. Margarets Robotics Team